fergusk96/Domain-Object-Filter-Sorter-Strategy-Pattern-App/README.md

 ### Tests

 Classes have been extensively tested, using both unit and integration tests.
-Tests can be found in the src/test/groovy folder and src/integrationTest/groovy folder
+Tests can be found in the src/test/groovy folder and src/integrationTest/groovy folder.

 Tests are written in groovy using the Spock framework.
 The Spock framework allows us to write tests in a BDD style, making them easily linked to Acceptance Criteria.